unmacaque/spring/spring-boot-docker/README.md

 # spring-boot-docker

-Run the task `docker` to build a layered Docker image of the app.
+Run the task `bootBuildImage` to build a layered Docker image of the app.

 Execute the following command to start the containerized app.